Muhammad-D/dzhabrailov_star_wars_Todo_List/README.md

 # Fired by ReactJS & Firebase

-# Main goal was efficient implementation of React hooks such setState, useEffect, useContext, useReducer
+# Main goal was efficient implementation of React hooks such as setState, useEffect, useContext, useReducer

 # Not final version, there gonna be changes with implementing SCSS